CM Trends 2024

 Mr. Bilello holds a Bachelor of Science degree in Computer Science with a minor in Physics from the California State University, Fullerton, and a Master of Science in Engineering degree, in Manufacturing Systems Engineering, from The University of Michigan.

-Bryan David NAVSUP
+Bryan David

 "Navigating the Ripple Effect: Understanding the Impact of Misclassified Engineering Changes on the Government Supply Chain" by Bryan David, NAVSUP WSS Configuration Management Lead